Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets: Empirical Studies

 Combining both Table~\ref{v7w-1} and \ref{vqa-1}, we notice that the improvements from MLP-QA to MLP-IQA tend to be lower when facing \IU-decoys.
 This is also expected as it is difficult to have decoys that are simultaneously both \IU\ and \QU\ --- such answers tend to be the target answers.
 Nonetheless, we deem this as a future direction to explore.

 \paragraph{Differences across datasets} Contrasting Visual7W to VQA (on the column \IU+\QU), we notice that Visual7W tends to have bigger improvements in general.
-This is due to the fact that VQA has many questions with ``Yes'' or ``No'' as the targets --- the only valid decoy to the target Yes is No, and vice versa.
-As such decoys are already captured by \textbf{Orig} of VQA (Yes and No are both top frequency targets), adding other decoy answers will not make any noticeable improvement.
+This is due to the fact that VQA has many questions with ``Yes'' or ``No'' as the targets --- the only valid decoy to the target ``Yes'' is ``No'', and vice versa.
+As such decoys are already captured by Orig of VQA (`Yes'' and ``No'' are both top frequently-occurring targets), adding other decoy answers will not make any noticeable improvement.
 In Supplementary Material, however, we show that once we remove such questions/answers pairs, the degree of improvements increases substantially.

+\paragraph{Comparison on Visual QA models} As presented in Table~\ref{v7w-1} and \ref{vqa-1}, MLP-IQA is on par with or even outperforms \textbf{Attention} and \textbf{HieCoAtt} on the Orig decoys, showing how the shortcuts make it difficult to compare different models.
+By eliminating the shortcuts (\ie, on the combined \IU+\QU -decoys), the advantage of using sophisticated models becomes obvious (\textbf{Attention} outperforms MLP-IQA by 3\% in Table \ref{vqa-1}), indicating the importance to design advanced models for achieving human-level performance on Visual QA.
 For completeness, we include the results on the Visual Genome dataset in Table~\ref{VG-1}.
 This dataset has no ``Orig'' decoys, and we have created a multiple-choice based dataset \textbf{qaVG} from it for the task --- it has over 1 million triplets, the largest dataset on this task to our knowledge.

-With \textbf{qaVG}, we also investigate whether it is possible to use it to improve the performances on the other two datasets --- note that the images in both VQA and Visual7W are derived from MSCOCO.
-So there is no mismatch in distribution between images (and their features).
+On the combined \IU+\QU -decoys, we again clearly see that machines need to use all the information to succeed.

-We use the MLP-IQA trained on qaVG with both \IU\ and \QU\ decoys.
-This model initializes the models for the Visual7W and VQA datasets.
-We report the accuracies before and after fine-tuning, together with the best results learned solely from those two datasets respectively.
-As shown in Table~\ref{t_pretrain}, fine-tuning improves the performance on those datasets.
-In particular, the result on the original Visual7W (the row with ``Orig'') attains the state-of-the-art --- previously the best performance on this dataset was reported as 68.5\% by \cite{jabri2016revisiting} where a model pre-trained on VQA is fine-tuned on Visual7W.
+With \textbf{qaVG}, we also investigate whether it can help improve the multiple-choice performances on the other two datasets.
+We use the MLP-IQA trained on qaVG with both \IU\ and \QU\ decoys to initialize the models for the Visual7W and VQA datasets.
+We report the accuracies before and after fine-tuning, together with the best results learned solely on those two datasets.
+As shown in Table~\ref{t_pretrain}, fine-tuning largely improves the performance, justifying the finding by Fukui et al.~\shortcite{fukui2016multimodal}.